 What radiators should I buy?

-Radiators are so much more than functional.
-And believe it or not, you can have just as much fun scanning stylish radiators as you can stylish sofas.
+In many homes, radiators are now more than just functional.
+Believe it or not, you can have as much fun scanning stylish radiators as you can stylish sofas!

-1. Don’t assume your new radiator has to go in the same spot as your old radiator
+2. Your new radiator doesn’t have to go in the same spot as your old radiator (if you don’t want it to)

 So, don’t assume that your new super-king size bed can’t be positioned in its perfect spot or that your telly can’t be moved away from the glare of the low winter sun because your current radiator stands in the way.